fabrizio-ottati/fabrizio-ottati.dev/content/blog/read_list.md

 ## [*TrueNorth: Design and Tool Flow of a 65 mW 1 Million Neuron Programmable Neurosynaptic Chip*](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Akopyan2015.pdf), Filipp Akopyan et al., 2015

+This a fully digital chip, embedding **4096** cores with **1M** neurons and **256M** synapses!

+It adopts a mixed design methodology: the local computational cores are **synchronous**, while the interconnecting infrastructure is **asynchronous**, i.e. event-driven.
+In particular, each core adopts **time-multiplexing** to compute the states of its neurons minimizing core area; each core has **256** neurons associated.

+TrueNorth claims to be operating in real-time: a **1KHz synchronization signal** is used to trigger the cores computations (state update, spikes processing, etc.).
+Moreover, they provide a software tool with one-to-one mapping to the hardware in order to deploy applications on it.

 ## [*Loihi: A Neuromorphic Manycore Processor with On-Chip Learning*](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Davies2018.pdf), Mike Davies et al., 2018

 Probably the most popular neuromorphic processor right now.
 What distinguishes it from the other ones are the online learning capabilities coupled with a **completely asynchronous** design: cores and routing network are completely clock-less!